dvelazquez1282/netberry-tasks-manager/README.md

 ## Roadmap
 [X] Create model classes for user and login
 [] Implement a server for the api request (route helper, flow with possibility to use mock data or api request, etc..)
-[] Login page
+[] Create Login page
 [] Interceptor for send token in the api request
-[] Guard for check if the user is authenticated when we refresh de app.
-If it's authenticated (there is a token in localstorage) we use ii for do a api request in order to get the user info.
-If it's not uathenticated then, we redirect the system to login form page.
+[] Implement guard for check if the user is authenticated when we refresh de app.
+If it's not authenticated then, we redirect the system to login form page.
+[] Implement resolver in order to do a api request for get a user data if the user is authenticated (there is a token in localstorage) in the app refresh we use ii for do a api
 [] Create model classes for task
 [] Build the task manager page
 [] Redirect after the login to the task manager page